By Susan Braden

-- Your current discount plan does not include the procedure you need.
+Your current discount plan does not include the procedure you need.
 (Bear in mind that the Careington 500 Series plans from 1Dental.com help you save on the vast majority of dentistry procedures, even certain cosmetic procedures including implants and veneers.)

 These plans reduce prices of procedures by 20-60% or more at participating dentists.

 Their in-networkonly systems allow companies to offer them for as little as $99/year.

 While dental offices typically accept only one plan per visit, you can strategically use different plans on different visits.
 By gaining a discount dental plan in addition to the coverage you already have, you may gain more freedom to save on more procedures!

-Finding the right discount program may require a bit more research before your appointment but can be well worth your time and energy.
+Instead of secondary dental insurance, using a dental discount plan to supplement your primary coverage is typically cheap and easy.
+Finding the right discount program may require a bit more research before your appointment, but can be well worth your time and energy.